BrodaOJ56/Alt_school/README.md

 git checkout -b YourBranchName
 <br/>

-5. Open the folder in your code editor.

-6. While in your code editor, activate the virtual environment and install all dependencies (requirements txt file)
+5 Open the folder in your code editor, while in your code editor, activate the virtual environment and install all dependencies (requirements txt file)

 <br>
 cd .venv